cpylua/cheli.im/README.md

 config.json
 ----

 Create it in project root.
+You can use `init-config.sh` to generate a skeleton.

-`posts` the root directory of your posts.
+`posts: string` the root directory of your posts.
+Use absolute path.

-`public`: the root directory of all generated files.
+`public: string`: the root directory of all generated files.

-`token` is your github api token,you can generate one in your github settings page.
+`token: string` is your github api token,you can generate one in your github settings page.
 You don't have to grant any special permissions to this token, it won't read you profile or repositories.
-It's better to set your own token, but it will work if you leave it blank(with a very low rate limit to the apis).
+It's better to set your own token, but it will work if you leave it blank(with a very low rate limit to the APIs).

-`author` is the default author name used in post.
+`author: string` is the default author name used in posts.
 You may override it in individual posts.

-`ga` google analytics code
+`ga: string` google analytics code, empty to disable it.

 Usage
 ----